AdamKaczmarski/grpc-audio-streaming-rust/README.md

 ## gRPC streamer objetives and steps to complete the project

-- Read the MP3 files in the directory
+- [x] Read the MP3 files in the directory
-- have an endpoint to list them
+- [x] have an endpoint to list them
-- client to request the list
+- [x] client requests the list
-- client requests a song
+- [x] client requests a song
-- server sends the song in a normal manner
+- [] server sends the song in a normal manner (without collecting samples etc)
-- buffering the song (downloading only chunks of data)
+- [] buffering the song (downloading only chunks of data | downloading the chunks as the song is playing)